 First, in a community set up, the relative vulnerability of the patients and their attendees incurs serious ethical burden; including, violation of ‘autonomy’ (informed consent form merely a paper to put thumb impression on, 'coercion' to participate),[5] ‘conflicts’ (e.g. justified ‘incentives’ may act as ‘inducements’ for below-poverty-line recipients!), and ‘maleficence’ (surgical complications, infection, lack of follow-up medical support); thus sets the SHCD process to failure at its very outset.

 Second, often the community surgery program schedule and functioning stretches the surgeons beyond their professional capacity primarily because: i) the patients are not always ‘walk-ins’, ii) the surgeons have no control over the type of patients being enrolled, iii) presence of a skewed surgeon-patient ratio (1:25-100); and iv) surgeons are made to operate within a tight schedule (fly-in→operate→leave) that lacks individualized post-operative care plan.
 Paradoxically, the surgeon/s (e.g. like the one implicated in Chhattisgarh Tragedy).
-[1, 2] Despite being in knowhow that the above may potentially impact and confound their professional conduct (absent surgeon-patient relationship/ fiduciary responsibility), accountability (surgery finesse, patient outcome), and credibility; get allured to incentive/s and publicity (Chhattisgarh surgeon was conferred a State Award, appeared in Limca Book of World Records) and embrace the ‘crown of thorns’.
+[1, 2] Despite being in the knowthat the above may potentially impact and confound their professional conduct (absent surgeon-patient relationship/ fiduciary responsibility), accountability (surgery finesse, patient outcome), and credibility; get allured to incentive/s and publicity (Chhattisgarh surgeon was conferred a State Award, appeared in Limca Book of World Records) and embrace the ‘crown of thorns’.

 Third, although the ‘non-operative’ aspects of SHCD, like, preoperative patient preparation, postoperative rehabilitation, and supportive medical care is very important in contributing significantly to the surgical outcome; it trails the ‘operative’ component in terms of their relative importance, and often gets compromised.
 The Chhattisgarh surgical camp failure is a case in reference to what mired the 'non-operative' SHCD; including (but not limited to), the dearth of trained personnel (nurses, operating room technicians, anesthesiologists), and infrastructure (inadequately sterilized instruments, spurious drugs, among others);[2] and necessitates a refocus on the entire continuum of care of the SHCD process.